rafaelsouzaf/denk-library/README.md

 # Denk-library

-Denk library is a restful crud system to manage a virtual book library.
-It was made because I want to learn and practicing Spring framework.
+Denk library is a restful crud system to manage a book library.
+It's not a production project.
+It was made to learn and to practice Spring framework.

 At this moment you can do:

   - List/Create/Get/Edit/Delete users.
   - List/Create/Get/Edit/Delete books and author books.
   - Add/Get/Change-Status borrow books.
-  - Access restricted interfaces with the correct Role using Basic Auth (see examples).
+  - Access restricted interfaces with the correct Role using Basic Auth.
-  - Manipulate the login/logout.
-(Not yet)

 Next step:

   - Unit tests.
-  - Visual interface?!

 ### Docker (Postgres and PgAdmin4)

+This project are using the Postgres database and the PgAdmin4 client.
+Both are running in docker containers that is possible to start using the follow command:

 ``
 docker-compose up